Rethinking Publication: A Certification Framework for AI-Enabled Research: Introduction

 Disclosure-only policies have empirically failed at scale.
 Research analyzing over 75,000 academic papers published since 2023 found that approximately 0.1\% explicitly disclosed AI use, despite 70\% of journals having adopted mandatory disclosure policies \citep{HeBu2025}.
 The \citet{Liang2024} finding, unreported AI modification across four major AI conferences, confirms the same pattern at the venue level.
 The structural reason is clear: under current policy, disclosure has costs, stigma, uncertain liability, and no benefits.
 Nothing in the current system rewards transparent disclosure or protects the researcher who discloses honestly from the same competitive pressure as the researcher who does not.

-Prevention is not viable as a policy position.
-Researchers adopted pipelines because they work, faster, better literature coverage, more methodologically consistent outputs.
-The question of whether to prevent AI use in research was answered before it was asked.
-The relevant question is not whether but how.
+Prevention has limited viability as a policy position.
+Researchers have already adopted pipelines because they work, faster, better literature coverage, more methodologically consistent outputs.
+The pace of pipeline adoption among researchers has effectively settled the question of whether before institutional policy has had time to address it.
+The relevant question is no longer whether but how.

 Preprint repositories have been valuable for priority registration but are structurally misaligned with the current bottleneck.
 They were designed for a generation-constrained world: ideas and writing were slow, and the repository's function was to accelerate communication of complete human-authored work.
 In the AI-native era the bottleneck has shifted: generation is fast and cheap; selection, verification, and attribution are the scarce activities.
 A high-agency researcher using current pipelines can generate hundreds of candidate research outputs per year.
 The implicit authorship model of preprint repositories, the submitter authored the work, does not accommodate the idea-originator role that is now the primary location of irreplaceable human contribution.